lqc/thinkcspy/source/trees.rst

         9

 The second example implies that we consider a single operand to be a kind of product.
-This definition of product is counterintuitive, but it turns out to be useful.
+This definition of product is counter-intuitive, but it turns out to be useful.

 Now we have to deal with compound products, like like ``3 * 5 * 13``.
 We treat